wso2/docs-is/en/docs/setup/migrating-userstore-managers.md

 ## Configurations

+Apply the following configurations to the `migration-config.yaml` file:

 | Property Name | Description |
 | ------------- | ----------- |
 | migrateAll | Migrate all the tenants and all the user store domains in it. |
 | reportPath | Absolute path for the dry report.
 This is required in the dry run mode. |

-The following configurations are only needed to migrate a few tenants.
-The format should be similar to the one mentioned below. `Tenant-param` is a place holder name to represent each tenant uniquely, e.g., tenant1.
+You can configure the **user ID migrator** as shown below, which is for adding UUID values to user records.
+This is only required if your primary user store is **not** an Active Directory.

 ```
 -